lipemat/advanced-sidebar-menu/readme.txt

 The .pot file may be found in the plugins' languages folder.
 Use the 'advanced-sidebar-menu' text domain.

-= Version 4.0+ is not displaying the same as previous version of the plugin.
-How do I bring this back? =

-You will find a checkbox in the widget options for Legacy Mode.

 = How do I change the styling of the current page? =

 You may add css to your theme's style.css to change the way the menu looks